Or Why The Old Guard and Palm Springs Are the Perfect Quarantine Movies

 You should watch both!
 They’re good!

-Many sub-genres of sci-fi fiction are historically solitary.
-Whether they’re about the lone survivor in a post-apocalyptic wasteland or a lone astronaut stranded in the void of space, sci-fi stories are often focused around the concept of vast, incalculable loneliness.
-I’m sure someone could write about how these types of stories appeal to the prototypical introverted sci-fi fan and outsider culture, but I’m not quite smart enough for that undertaking.
+Whether they’re about the lone survivor in a post-apocalyptic wasteland or a lone astronaut stranded in the void of space, sci-fi sub-genres are often focused around the concept of vast, incalculable loneliness.
+One could probably trace the origin of these types of stories as an appeal to the prototypical introverted sci-fi fan and outsider culture, but I’m not quite smart enough for that undertaking.
 Instead, I want to talk about how two recent streaming-only sci-fi films- Palm Springs and The Old Guard– take two of these typically lonely subgenres and inject new life into their worn tropes by making them about companionship and hope in the face of overwhelming loneliness.

-Palm Springs is the newest entry in the Time Loop genre popularized by 1993’s Groundhog Day.
-In the time since, it’s become all but expected in any sci-fi TV show to include a time loop episode, and other movies like Edge of Tomorrow and Happy Death Day have pushed the same base idea in different directions.
-In each, the protagonist is stuck in a single-day loop.
+Palm Springs is the newest entry in the Time Loop subgenre popularized by 1993’s Groundhog Day.
+In the time since, it’s become all but expected in any sci-fi TV show to include a time loop episode, and movies like Edge of Tomorrow and Happy Death Day have appended that concept to military action and slasher horror, respectively.
+The main signifier of the subgenre is that the protagonist is stuck in a single-day loop.
 No matter what choices they make or how the day ends, they are cursed to repeat it in perpetuity.
-When we join Andy Samberg’s Nyles in Palm Springs, he’s already been stuck in the loop for years, if not decades.
-This is the first way it undercuts what viewers have come to expect from the genre- we’re almost always shown the protagonist’s first experience with the loop, and the stages of grief and acceptance they progress through as they understand their situation.
+When we join Andy Samberg’s Nyles in Palm Springs, he’s already been stuck in said loop for years, if not decades.
+This is the first way it undercuts what viewers have come to expect from the genre- we’re almost always shown the protagonist’s first experience with the loop, and the stages of grief and acceptance they progress through as they come to understand their situation.
 Nyles already has it all figured out.
 He’s lived this friend-of-his-girlfriend’s wedding in Palm Springs thousands of times already.
 This is the fewest number of words to convince my girlfriend to have sex, this is the easiest way to get drugs, this is the best possible wedding speech.
 Because the movie assumes its viewers are familiar with the genre, it’s able to imply Nyles’ journey off-screen and use its runtime to build something else with it.
+It’s not only a participant in the subgenre, it’s a reaction to it.

-Similarly, The Old Guard takes one of the oldest and most pervasive sci-fi/fantasy tropes and evolves it by adding companions.
+Similarly, The Old Guard takes another one of the oldest and most pervasive sci-fi/fantasy tropes and evolves it by adding companions.
 The Old Guard is about a team of immortal super-warriors who have existed for centuries (or possibly millennia) as humanity’s protectors.
 Charlize Theron’s Andy and her team have fought countless battles, always choosing the side they believe to be just.
 Their routine is shaken when a new immortal awakens- Kiki Layne’s Nile.
-A near-death experience for Nile that she miraculously survives is followed by strange visions lead Andy and Nile to each other.
-Nile’s juvenile disbelief at her situation, culminating in acceptance and camaraderie mirrors Sarah’s accelerated growth (and audience-facing exposition) in Palm Springs, just as Andy and Nyles’ experience mirrors each other.
+(Yes, I understand it’s confusing that one movie in this piece features Andy Samberg playing Nyles and the other features two characters named Andy and Nile.
+I’m acknowledging it here and pushing through.)
+A near-death experience for Nile that she miraculously survives is followed by strange visions that lead Andy and Nile to each other.
+Nile’s juvenile disbelief at her situation, culminating fairly quickly in acceptance mirrors Sarah’s accelerated growth (and audience-facing exposition) in Palm Springs, just as Andy and Nyles’ veterancy within their situations mirror each other.
 Immortality stories often follow a familiar pattern- immortality is proven to be a curse as you live out the years and watch all your loved ones grow old and die around you.
 Without the inevitability of death, immortal protagonists become lonely and detached.
-Nile is instructed by a member of the team to let go of her familial attachments.
+Nile is instructed by another member of the team to let go of her familial attachments.
 They’ve all seen their families die and been powerless to change it.
-Nile initially rejects this notion, but by the end of the film has accepted her role as one of humanity’s protectors thanks to the support of Andy and her new family.
+The difference here as compared to most immortality stories is that the immortals have each other to lean on.

 While Palm Springs’ main relationship is a romantic one and The Old Guard’s is one of found family, both are about how relying on others for support can get one through the loneliest of situations.
 This makes the timing of their releases (as coincidental as they likely were) perfect for their messages.
 People around the world have been quarantined in their homes for as long as five months at this point.
 Many are lucky to be stuck inside with their family and loved ones, but many more aren’t.
 It can feel hopeless to live the same day over and over without scenery changes or different people to interact with.
 It’s easy to feel powerless as the world turns around you and society moves in directions you have no control over.
 Both of these films offer messages of hope and community- you’re not alone in this.
 It’s easy to say “we need uplifting media” right now, but it’s especially crucial that these films remain optimistic while speaking to the current times.
-Their theses are optimistic- the love and support of others in similar situations can get you through difficult times, and maybe that hope is enough.
+Both films come to the same conclusion: the love and support of others in similarly difficult situations can get you through difficult times.
+The difficult times might be beyond your control, but they’re best navigated with a friend.